PDE-based Group Equivariant Convolutional Neural Networks: Context

 More recent work in this direction includes integrating equivariant partial differential operators in steerable CNNs \cite{jenner2021steerable}, drawing a strong analogy between deep learning and physics.

 A useful aspect of the connection between neural networks and differential equations is the observation that the stability of the differential equation can give into the stability and generalization ability of the neural network \cite{haber2017stable}.
-Moreover, there are intruiging analogies with numerical PDE-approximations and specific network archtectures (e.g.~ResNets), as can be seen in the comprehensive overview article by Alt et al.\cite{alt2021translating}.
+Moreover, there are intriguing analogies with numerical PDE-approximations and specific network architectures (e.g.~ResNets), as can be seen in the comprehensive overview article by Alt et al.\cite{alt2021translating}.

 The main contribution of our work in the field of PDE-related neural networks, is that we implement and analyze geometric PDEs on homogeneous spaces, to obtain general \emph{ group equivariant PDE-based CNNs} whose implementations just require linear and morphological convolutions with new analytic approximations of scale space kernels.